vnragavan/flha-workshop-2026/docs/cfp.md

 ## Presentation
 All accepted contributions will be presented at the workshop:
 - Full and short papers: oral talk or lightning talk (to be assigned)
-- Posters: poster session presentation,
+- Posters: poster session presentation